workshopper/i18n-it-all/exercises/01_dynamic_output/problem.en.md

 will have to fall back to the two-letter language code in case the combination is not available.

-Beside those common occuring combinations, in your project it might also make sense to have uncommon combinations. `en-jp` could stand for "english language used japan" which does have a few special expression!
+_Side Note: Beside those common occuring combinations, in your project it might also make sense to have uncommon combinations. `en-jp` could stand for "english language used japan" which does have a few special expression!_

 [ISO 639]: https://en.wikipedia.org/wiki/ISO_639
 [ISO 639-1]: https://en.wikipedia.org/wiki/ISO_639-1